Flareboltex/cse15l-lab-reports/Lab1.md

 Example 3<br>
 ![Image](Screenshot (10).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>
 Running cd with a path to a file as the argument gives an error.
-This is because cd must take a directory as an argument. <br><hr>
+This is because cd must take a directory as an argument. <br><br>
 Example 4<br>
 ![Image](Screenshot (11).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>